Jacob273/JG.ZUT.PLC/README.md

     2) Photo electric sensor which is set straight from the gate change its state, gate is getting up until top is reached
     3) Car drives inside
-    4) Second photo electric sensor which is mounted inside, gets activated, gate is getting down until bottom is reached End of the sequence
+    4) Second photo electric sensor which is mounted inside, gets activated, gate is getting down until bottom is reached

-# Ilustration
+5) end of the sequence

+## 2. PLC-Garage-System - ilustration
 ![Ilustration](./overview.jpg)